Lyapunov Neural ODE State-Feedback Control Policies: Case Studies

+which emphasizes accuracy in the delivered dose while softly weighting temperature deviation around the target.
+For this case study, we compare L-NODEC (Constrained) and NODEC.\footnote{In Algorithm~\ref{algo_lnodec_training}, hyperparameters are set as: $M=400$, $B = 4$, $\Gamma=1000$, $\alpha=0.02$, $\kappa=5$, $\beta=15$.}

-We compare the performance of L-NODEC to that of NODEC with the stage cost \eqref{appj_objective} and NODEC with the terminal cost $(x(t_f) - x^*)^\top P_\phi (x(t_f) - x^*)$ where $P_\phi = P_\ell$.
-A terminal cost formulation naturally reflects the goal of delivering the desired plasma dose within a prespecified treatment time \cite{bonzanini2021perspectives}.
-Fig.~\ref{fig: appj} shows the CEM delivered to the target surface, surface temperature, and control input of the applied power for each strategy. \textcolor{black}{50 adversarial trajectories are generated based on a $5^\circ$C perturbation radius around the nominal initial temperature via Sobol sampling.} The state trajectories are truncated when the desired thermal dose of 1.5 min is reached to avoid excessive thermal dose delivery (i.e., plasma treatment is aborted).
-The average time to reach CEM of 1.5 min is 46 s, 67 s, and 96 s for L-NODEC, NODEC with stage cost, and NODEC with terminal cost, respectively.
-This is significant in plasma medicine since shorter treatment times are desirable due to patient safety and comfort \cite{bonzanini2021perspectives}.
-Additionally, L-NODEC trajectories exhibit the lowest variance, especially in comparison with NODEC with terminal cost.
+Fig.~\ref{fig: appj} shows the CEM delivered to the target surface, surface temperature, and control input of the applied power for each strategy.
+50 adversarial trajectories are generated based on a $2^\circ$C perturbation radius around the nominal initial temperature via uniform sampling.
+The state trajectories are truncated when the desired thermal dose of 1.5 min is reached to avoid excessive thermal dose delivery (i.e., plasma treatment is aborted).
+The average time to reach CEM of 1.5 min is 46 s and 96 s for L-NODEC and NODEC, respectively.
+This is significant in plasma medicine since shorter treatment times are desirable due to patient safety and comfort \citep{bonzanini2021perspectives}.
 L-NODEC initially maintains the applied power at a higher level (Fig.~\ref{fig: appj}(c)), which results in higher temperature in the initial phase of the treatment, leading to quicker accumulation of CEM till the temperature constraint is reached.
 Then, L-NODEC reduces the applied power level once it is close to reaching the target CEM.
-NODEC maintains a lower level of applied power to gradually accumulate CEM.
-As for NODEC with terminal cost, the lack of information on the target CEM until the final inference time $t_f$ results in trajectories that take considerably longer to achieve CEM of 1.5 min.
+As for NODEC, the lack of information on the target CEM until the final inference time $T$ results in trajectories that take considerably longer to achieve CEM of 1.5 min.
 This is reflected by the even lower maximum applied power.
 These results suggest that L-NODEC provides a versatile formulation that aids in reducing the inference time.